MicrosoftDocs/learn/learn-pr/student-evangelism/node-web-routes/includes/3-exercise-route-query-parameters.md

    Congratulations!
 You implemented the route correctly.
 The app uses the route parameter `id` to find a specific product.

-1. In the terminal, and select Ctrl+C to stop the application.
+1. In the terminal, select Ctrl+C to stop the application.

+## Implement products route to return a list of products

 1. To implement the route `/products`, locate the following code: